OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

   - MCM to manage base chance of triggering blood draw.
 - Blood Spells
   - Redesigned Vampiric Touch Spells to use new effect (see below)
+  - New Transfusion power, granted through the potency ladder.
 - Blood Potency
   - Redesigned progression ladder to be better distributed based on new effects and spells.
 - Blood Magic EFfects